 On “Autumn Leaves” Brown echoes just how much he wants to fall back to his former lover.
 The guest appearance from Kendrick Lamar on this track takes the it to another level.
 Lamar, who is the king of the underdog rappers, delivers an almost roving verse that does compliment Brown’s moody vocal on the song.

 The bombastic collaboration “Do Better” between Brandy and Brown proves to be a win on this album.
-The two had a nice hit with “Put it Down” on Brandy’s “Two Eleven” album but this new track proves to be a more grown up record.
-The vocals are amazing and leaves the listener wanting more.
+The two had a nice hit with “Put it Down” on Brandy’s “Two Eleven” album but this new track proves to be a more grown-up record.
+The vocals are amazing and leave the listener wanting more.

 A nice groove is found on the song “Drunk Texting.”
 Singer Jhene Aiko, who isn’t always as strong on her own records, is a nice addition to this track.
 It’s a soft but hard record, that some fans may be able to relate to.